 Many argue that very little has improved for Aboriginal and Torres Strait Island people.
 The gap between Indigenous and non-Indigenous people in terms of quality of life has hardly decreased.
 Incarceration rates for Indigenous people remain at historic levels.
 Communities are arguably less empowered than ever.

 Sitting behind these realities, however, are larger movements of change, even though these are currently intangible for those meant to benefit most.

 Treaty negotiations in Victoria and South Australia represent a beginning in a shift in the Australian settler-Indigenous relationship.

 The constitutional recognition process is working in parallel and now demands an Indigenous political presence in the nation’s law-making institution.

-Backing this political shift is the law of native title which is proving to have financial weight in the field of compensation and a judicial revival to see native title in a more holistic manner, including through commercial rights.
+Backing this political shift is the law of native title that is proving to have financial weight in the field of compensation and a judicial revival to see native title in a more holistic manner, including through commercial rights.

 Each of these elements might prove futile individually, but the combined and simultaneous impact gives rise to an air of change in the Australian psyche.
 This appears to be the biggest battle of them all.

 Several different terms are used throughout this article to refer to the first inhabitants of the land called Australia.
 Depending on the context, the terms “First Nations”, “First Peoples”, “Indigenous” and “Aboriginal and Torres Strait Islander Peoples” are used.
 The author is not Indigenous to Australia and recognises that certain references may be inappropriate and potentially disrespectful.
 The intention is otherwise.
 An apology is offered for any offence incurred.